 Compared to some competitors, the pricing plan may seem high.
 But, if you look deeper, you’ll find that you’re actually getting great bang for your buck.
 If you are really bent on selling, the profits you will earn will make the recurring fees seem like a mere drop in the wide ocean.

 To sum everything up, Shopify is a great product and is highly recommended.
-But, it is best that you find that out for yourself.
+But, you should find that out for yourself.
 Sign up for the free 14-day trial offer!

 After assessing the platform’s pros and cons, you should come up with a decision on whether or not to go for it.
 In the unfortunate case that you think it is not the best option for you, don’t fret.
 After all, there are lots of other store builders on the market to choose from.